cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 1. **Open an issue:** If you believe that you have found a new bug or have a feature addition or request, you should report it by creating a new issue in the `cloud-carbon-footprint/cloud-carbon-footprint` issue tracker.
 1. **Help triage an open issue:** You can do this either by providing assistive details (a reproducible test case that demonstrates a bug) or by providing suggestions to address the issue.
 1. **Resolve an open issue:** This can be done by demonstrating that the issue is not a bug or is fixed; but more often, by opening a pull request that changes the source in `cloud-carbon-footprint/cloud-carbon-footprint` in a concrete and reviewable manner.
+We ask that as you do so, you consider tests you can write at various levels to help us ensure quality.

 ### Asking for General Help